Welcome to the Wiki of the Lubuntu Team

 Both Lubuntu and Ubuntu share Two Major Important Things:

 - Same Repositories

-Lubuntu and Ubuntu belong to the same family and talking about each as totally different two systems is not correct since they have some things in common.
+Lubuntu and Ubuntu belong to the same family and talking about them as totally different systems is not correct since they have some things in common.
 Thus, we use the same Forum Area and share many Wiki Pages.

 The differences between Lubuntu and Ubuntu are:

 Other than that, they are the same.
-The DE is what makes Lubuntu a lightweight OS, and of course the selected applications too because we make sure to use the lightest applications which are not resource hungry.
+The DE is what makes Lubuntu a lightweight OS, and of course the default applications too, because we make sure to use the lightest applications which are not resource hungry.